InformationSecurity11/Stall-Reservation-System/profile-management-service/README.md

 # 📁 Profile Management Service

-A Spring Boot microservice for managing **User and Vendor profiles** in the **Colombo International Bookfair Reservation System**.
+A Spring Boot microservice for managing User and Vendor profiles in the Colombo International Bookfair Reservation System.
+This service acts as the central hub for vendor identity, implementing the Aggregator Pattern to combine data from Auth and Reservation services into a single dashboard.
-This service handles business details, contact information, vendor genres, and internal API communication for other microservices.

 ---

 ## 📋 Features
+**Aggregator Dashboard**: Fetches and combines data from:

+**Local MySQL**: Extended profile details (Logo, Bio, Website).

+**Auth Service**: Official account details (Company Name, Owner, Role).

+**Reservation Service**: Real-time booking status and total counts.

+**Rich Profile Management**: CMS-like features for vendors to manage their public presence (Logos, Descriptions, Social Links).

+**Public Catalog Search**: Search for vendors by literary genre (e.g., "Sci-Fi", "Education").

-- **Profile Management**: Create, Read, Update, Delete vendor/organizer profiles
+**CRUD Operations**: Full Create, Read, Update, Delete capabilities with Role validation.
-- **Genre Management**: Manage literary genres for each vendor
-- **Role Management**: Vendors vs Admins (Organizers)
-- **Data Persistence**: MongoDB
-- **Internal API**: Provides user details for Auth and Reservation services

 ---